 Question 88 asks whether revenue estimates in the Year-End Report are presented by "category" - that is, whether tax and non-tax sources of revenue are shown separately.

 To answer "a," the Year-End Report must present revenue estimates classified by category.

-a.
-Yes, the Year-End Report presents revenue estimates by category.
+b.
+No, the Year-End Report does not present revenue estimates by category.